Innoactive/ansible-innoactive-portal-role/README.md

     customization_extra_environment_variables: {}

 Optional mapping of additional environment variables to be passed on to the Portal Backend (e.g. to unlock hidden features).

+    customization_extra_labels: {}

+Optional mapping of additionallabels to be set on the Customization container.

 ### Mail Setup